 The name of the stream where the value of a particular variable length property is stored is determined by its property tag.
 The stream name is created by prefixing a string containing the hexadecimal representation of the property tag with the string "substg1.0".
-For example, if the property tag is PidTagSubject [MS-OXPROPS], the name of the stream MUST be "substg1.0_0037001F", where 0037001F is the hexadecimal representation of PidTagSubject's property tag.
+For example, if the property tag is PidTagSubject[MS-OXPROPS], the name of the stream is "substg1.0_0037001F", where 0037001F is the hexadecimal representation of PidTagSubject's property tag.

-If the PidTagStoreSupportMask [MS-OXPROPS] property is present and has the STORE_UNICODE_OK (bitmask 0x00040000) flag set, all string properties in the .MSG file MUST be present in Unicode format.
-If the PidTagStoreSupportMask [MS-OXPROPS] is not available in the property stream or if the STORE_UNICODE_OK (bitmask 0x00040000) flag is not set, the .MSG file MUST be considered as non-Unicode and all string properties in the file MUST be in non-Unicode format.
+If the PidTagStoreSupportMask[MS-OXPROPS] property is present and has the STORE_UNICODE_OK (bitmask 0x00040000) flag set, all string properties in the MSG file MUST be present in Unicode format.
+If the PidTagStoreSupportMask[MS-OXPROPS] is not available in the property stream or if the STORE_UNICODE_OK (bitmask 0x00040000) flag is not set, the MSG file is considered as non-Unicode and all string properties in the file MUST be in non-Unicode format.

-All string properties for a message object MUST be either Unicode or non-Unicode.
-The .MSG file format specification does not allow the presence of both simultaneously.
-However, an embedded message object can have a different Unicode state than the containing message object.
+All string properties for a Message object MUST be either Unicode or non-Unicode.
+The MSG file format specification does not allow the presence of both simultaneously.